 1. Pareto was right

 Do stuff as fast and effective as you can.
-Do not try to accomplish things 100%.
+Don’t aim for 100% perfection.
 In 80% of the cases 80% of the result will be enough.
 Also, 100% really depends on the way you see the result and it is always important to look at things from a different perspective, as well as receive feedback.

 2. People want you to share

-Even if you are a super smart guy, you have only one point of view.
+Even if you’re incredibly knowledgeable, you possess just one perspective.
 So share it with other people and see the other point!
 You may think that one may not be competent enough in what you do, but this is exactly the point.
 You may become biased while working on something, so a clear view from a third person might be what the doctor has prescribed.

 3. Caesar was not right